Tu-Bao Ho (Hồ Tú Bảo)

 Area Chair ECML/PKDD 2010;

-Co-organizer of some conferences:
+Co-organizer of some recent conferences:

 Machine learning is the study of computer algorithms that improve automatically through experience.
 It is one of the most exciting areas in computer science that have witnessed tremendous developments in the past few decades.
 Our work ranges from basic research on various machine learning paradigms to their applications.